CHGLongStone/just-core/README.md

     - older standards like `*.po` files
     - newer standards like DITA, TMX
  * [Templater]()
-  - it's basic, it's there...but why render html server side?
+  - it's basic, it's there...but why at this point in time, render html server side?

 the foundation [just-core service bus](https://github.com/CHGLongStone/just-core/wiki/just-core-service-bus)